calosliu/docker-images/README.md

+# Dockerfiles

-This is a repo for all Dockerfiles of jenkins slaves and containers.
+> This is a repo for all Dockerfiles of jenkins slaves and containers.